valosekj/questions_parser/README.md

        c.
 Answer III (correct answer - written in bold text)
        d.
 Answer IV
        e.
 Answer V
+ or

+       1. Some question: (question can be in bold text but it is not necessary)
+       a) Answer I
+       b) Answer II
+       c) Answer III (correct answer - written in bold text)
+       d) Answer IV
+       e) Answer V

  Example of output file: